epam/edp-install/docs/user-guide/add-cd-pipeline.md

   g.
 Select the groovy-pipeline library;

   h.
 Select the job provisioner.
 In case of working with non container-based applications, there is an option to use a custom job provisioner.
-Please refer to the [Add Job Provision](../operator-guide/manage-jenkins-cd-job-provision.md) page for details.
+Please refer to the [Manage Jenkins CD Job Provision](../operator-guide/manage-jenkins-cd-job-provision.md) page for details.

   i.
 Click the Add button to display it in the Stages menu.